 Only a few steps forward and the baboons took notice and began shooting rocks at him.
 Nezran killed a couple of baboons with his flaming hands.
 Some poor turns in direction allowed one baboon to get close.
 Nezran lashed out with four daggers and slashed the baboon open.
 Blood splattered.
 The baboon responded with a roar and pounded Nezran down.

 The horror.
 What’s missing from the description is the fantastic soundtrack.
 When Nezran arrived at Red Rock, the mood felt like the final scenes of the Apocolypse Now movie.
 The music helped set that mood, that dark vision.

 As mentioned above, this is from three short playthroughs.
 What can I say?
 Caves of Qud is a roguelike.
 Every game I got further though and there was always a sense of adventure.
 The lands outside Joppa and the ruins and dungeons are different each time.
 I had a blast!

 TIP: Use the look key (L) to read the description of every plant and creature you find.
 Those details really add flavor to the world, and they just might save your life.

 If you like the content here at Emergent Mage, please bookmark the site and share it with a friend.
-Use the social media buttons below if you want.
 I appreciate it!

 Thanks for reading.
 Live and drink, water-brother!